fau-masters-collected-works-cgarbin/gpt-all-local/notes.md

 ### Other projects with LLMs

 - [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT): Similar to "agents" in LangChain.
-May be interesting to see how it is implemented behind the scenes (LangChain is also open source, but it has a lot more than agents -- this one is more focused).
+It may be interesting to see how it is implemented behind the scenes (LangChain is also open source, but it has a lot more than agents -- this one is more focused).

 ### Vector database and similarity search

 - [Faiss: the missing manual](https://www.pinecone.io/learn/faiss/): Covers the basic concepts in the context of Faiss.

-### Fine tuning
+### Fine-tuning

 - [OpenAI fine-tuning guide](https://platform.openai.com/docs/guides/fine-tuning)